AllStarLink/ASL3/README.md

 # AllStarLink Version 3

 ## ASL3 Alpha Release Notes

-AllStarLink’s app\_rpt version 3 (ASL3) is the next generation of repeater control software.
+AllStarLink’s app\_rpt version 3 (ASL3) is the next generation of repeater and hotspot software.
 This version of app\_rpt has been redesigned to run on the latest operating systems and the current LTS version of Asterisk® 20.

 The update from Asterisk version 1.4 to 20 implements over 15 years of bug fixes, security improvements and enhancements to the core asterisk application.
 This update required app\_rpt to be heavily modified to run on the latest version of asterisk®.
 It brings with it the latest Asterisk® applications, channel drivers and other functionality.

 As part of this update, app\_rpt has been refactored to make the code base easier to maintain and enhance.
 This process has been going on for over one year and will continue.
 The app\_rpt code base will meet all current Asterisk® coding guidelines.

 **New Features and improvements**
 - DNS IP address resolution with fallback to file
 - HTTP AllStarLink registration
 - EchoLink and other module memory leaks addressed
 - EchoLink chat has been enabled
 - EchoLink now honors the app\_rpt timeout timer.
 A text message is sent to the client when they time out.
 - EchoLink will no longer allow clients to double.
 A text message is sent to the client when they are doubling.
 - All modules reload or refresh
 - Compile directives for more archicetures
+- Improved uptime

 ## Installation